Digitization enables us to keep the economy going in the age of pandemic and it is a possible way out of the crisis.

-Analogous to previous phases of economic downturn and exceptional situations, a positive upward trend will follow even after the victory over the COVID-19.
+Analogous to previous phases of economic downturn and exceptional situations, a positive upward trend will follow even after the victory over the pandemic.
 Although the duration of the current exceptional situation cannot be estimated at present and the situation must be reassessed daily, companies must continue to be able to build a bridge between supply and demand for products and services even under the current conditions.
 Resilience, agility, the ability to make the right decisions from reliable information, and the timely implementation of the right measures will prove to be key success factors for companies.

-The Corona crisis is unparalleled in its intensity, its degree of globalisation, and its economic impact.
+The pandemic crisis is unparalleled in its intensity, its degree of globalisation, and its economic impact.
 Nevertheless, we can learn a lot from previous crises when specific challenges and tasks must be solved in order to maintain economic success and ensure the continued existence of the company.

 What is a digital strategy?